For Netflix productions, metadata can be delivered one of 2 ways:

 Example: Current Colorfront versions can not utilize DoVi Metadata or view metadata in its clip inspector on IMPs generated by some versions of Clipster)

-Best Practice: To examine the Dolby Vision metadata, extract it via CM Offline as an XML and open the extracted file with a text editor of choice.
+Best Practice: To examine the Dolby Vision metadata, extract it via Dolby Metafier as an XML and open the extracted file with a text editor of choice.
 Validate .xml through Dolby Metafier.

 Image Character values: